lordPitsaed/nwb-smp/clientdesc.md

 Its planned to maintain this modpack as long as possible, so you will always have a nice fresh modpack as soon as possible after Minecraft updates.

 ## Performance
+## OUTDATED.
+Tested on 1.21.1.
+Will provide test sometime later, sry.
 Used Terralith as world gen mod and Chunky to measure chunk gen performance.

 - <b>Time to launch:</b> 31.896s